wikimedia/wikipediapreview-wordpress/readme.txt

 == Screenshots ==

-1. Highlight a word in Gutenberg editor and access Wikipedia Preview option from dropdown menu
+1. Highlight text and select the 'W' icon to add a Wikipedia Preview in the Gutenberg editor
-2. Select a preview from the search results
+2. Choose the desired Wikipedia article from the search results to create the preview
-3. Preview is displayed for highlighted word
-4. Hover over cursor to view the preview
-5. Highlight a word in Classic editor for preview
+3. Preview the Wikipedia article and customize the content using the toolbar
+4. Choose a specific section of the Wikipedia article to add as a preview
+5. Browse through the image gallery in the Wikipedia Preview with full-screen view and navigation options
-6. Insert Wikipedia article link to enable preview
+6. Add Wikipedia preview in the classic editor by inserting Wikipedia article link as usual
-7. Preview can be discovered on mobile web by readers
+7. Wikipedia Preview on a mobile device
-8. Tap on preview to show preview card
-9. Tap on an image within the preview card to open it in a gallery view
+8. Browse through full-screen images in Wikipedia Preview on mobile devices

 == Frequently Asked Questions ==